litmuschaos/litmus-docs/website/docs/concepts/teaming.md

 ***As a Viewer or Editor you can:***

-- Check and Accept/Decline the received invitations
+- Check and Accept/Decline the received invitations.
 - Switch and browse any project you are a member of.
-- Can leave the Project you are a part of, except your own.
+- Can leave the project you are a part of, except your own.

 >Note: The settings page will not be visible to you if you are browsing someone else’s project.
 You can only view it if you are the project owner.